 A referral from your outside doctor is required to ensure you are a good fit for the clinic.

-Referrals can be sent to the Norris Cotton Cancer Center at Dartmouth-Hitchcock Medical Center in Lebanon, New Hampshire.
+Referrals can be sent to the Norris Cotton Cancer Care Pavilion Lebanon at Dartmouth Hitchcock Medical Center in Lebanon, New Hampshire.

 We typically schedule appointments on Monday afternoons, from 1:00 to 5:00 pm